openstack/cyborg/api-ref/source/index.rst

 This is a reference for the OpenStack Acceleration v2 API which is provided by the Cyborg project.
 Starting from Ussuri, Cyborg supports only Version 2 REST APIs.
-The Version 1 APIs were deprecated in Train and shall be removed in Ussuri.
+The Version 1 APIs were deprecated in Train and has been removed in Ussuri.

 .. rest_expand_all::